R3Conclave/conclave-core-sdk/docs/docs/architecture.md

-For instance if host's SGX software stack is out of date and has known vulnerabilities, or if the BIOS configuration is not correct, this will be reported to the client by Intel's servers as part of verifying and processing the data inside the remote attestation provided by the client.
+For instance if host's SGX software stack is out of date and has known vulnerabilities, or if the BIOS configuration is not correct, this will be reported to the client by Intel's servers as part of verifying and processing the data inside the remote attestation provided by the host.

 **Cloud provider.** A cloud provider needs to support SGX for Conclave to be usable.
 They may operate their own provisioning servers that take over from Intel's.